ruirzma/osmsc-docs/README.rst

-Template for the Read the Docs tutorial
+Read the Docs of OSMsc is ongoing!
 =======================================

 This GitHub template includes fictional `OSMsc` Python library